What is standardisation

 Standardisation activities can include:

-• discussing how to give a consistent delivery by different teachers delivering the same subject
+discussing how to provide a consistent delivery by different teachers delivering the same subject

 Standardisation meetings are different to team meetings.
 The latter are to discuss issues relating to the management of the programme, for example, awarding organisation updates, targets, success rates and any learner issues.